 represent any character using only python builtin function calls, no literals github

-After you enter a character, the visualize button works you through the evaluation step by step.
+After that, the visualize button walks you through the evaluation step by step.

 Right around the whole among us era, it was gaining traction that